-On April 23, 2018, a subsidiary of Oryx Petroleum entered into an agreement providing for the transfer of Oryx Petroleum's 30% participating interest in the Haute Mer B license offshore Congo (Brazzaville) to a subsidiary of Total S.A.
-The agreement provides for Oryx Petroleum to receive cash consideration of \$8.0 million plus \$5.3 million reimbursement of costs incurred by Oryx Petroleum in 2018 in relation to the interest.
-Notwithstanding Oryx Petroleum's position that all conditions to closing have been either satisfied or waived, the counter-party has not agreed to close the transaction and has purported to terminate the agreement.
-Oryx Petroleum has initiated arbitration to settle the dispute and believes strongly in the merits of its position.
-Notwithstanding, the arbitration panel may decide against Oryx Petroleum or Oryx Petroleum may otherwise be unsuccessful in realizing the contracted amounts.
+On April 23, 2018, OP Congo SA (formerly Oryx Petroleum Congo S.A.) ("OP Congo"), a subsidiary of Forza Petroleum, entered into an agreement providing for the transfer of Forza Petroleum's 30% participating interest in the Haute Mer B license offshore Congo (Brazzaville) to a subsidiary of Total S.A.
+The agreement provided for OP Congo to receive cash consideration of \$13.3 million.
+Notwithstanding OP Congo's position that all conditions to closing had been either satisfied or waived, the counter-party would not agree to close the transaction and purported to terminate the agreement.
+OP Congo initiated arbitration to settle the dispute.
+The arbitration panel announced on January 31, 2020 that the panel decided against OP Congo and awarded \$15.7 million to the buyer subsidiary of Total S.A., which includes \$15.1 million in respect of OP Congo's share of license area expenditures incurred by the operator following the date of the sale agreement.
+Given that OP Congo has no assets, Forza Petroleum does not expect outflows of cash or transfer of other assets to satisfy the arbitration award.
+The Haute Mer B license area has been relinquished.
+OP Congo SA initiated liquidation proceedings in Congo (Brazzaville) on July 7, 2020.